 Last year, I decided to deepen my yoga practice and sign up for a Yoga Sculpt Teacher Training.
 I completed the five-week course and earned my certification.
 Then an opportunity came along to take it a step further and work toward my 200-hour teacher training certification, which ends in two weeks.
 I have had the honor of meeting many amazing yogis, each with different levels of experience and intriguing backgrounds.
 Eternally curious, I thought it would be fun to interview the yogis to learn from them, apply their wisdom to my teaching and share the love, light and knowledge I gain from them along the way!
-I hope that you enjoy this special series.
+I hope that you enjoy this special series called Yogi Insight.
 Namaste!

 I met Lauren a few years ago as a fellow student in an afternoon sculpt class.
 We instantly hit it off!

 Q: How long have you been practicing yoga?